In our continuing series on the Four Claims, this story follows the provenance of a small but important piano.

 Isaburo Kishida returned to Japan in 1910 but not before leaving his legacy of Japanese Gardens in Victoria including the Japanese Gardens in The Butchart Gardens and in Royal Roads University at Hatley Castle.

-Another entrepreneur, Jenkichi (Zenkichi) Nishimoto, a boat builder, built a 40 foot long x 10 foot wide Japanese pleasure boat or ‘yakata’ (Most Victorians called it the ‘sampan’)
+Another entrepreneur, Zenkichi Nishimoto, a boat builder, built a 40 foot long x 10 foot wide Japanese pleasure boat or ‘yakata’ (Most Victorians called it the ‘sampan’)

 Photo courtesy: Esquimalt Archives

 When Nishimoto closed his operation to focus on his boat building and farming, he moved the piano to his home in the nearby Tillicum area.
-In 1938 when he moved his family to Vancouver he gave the piano to the Takata family,
+In 1938 the Nishimoto family moved to Vancouver and the piano was given to the Takata family,